Transporting chemicals is a specialist activity that requires a high level of responsibility.

 Emergency Response Exercise – UK 2001 – Bulk MDI

-After having loaded a tankcontainer with MDI, the driver collided with a car when leaving the production area.
-It appeared that the container was not properly locked onto the chassis and felt onto the street on its side.
+In this video, after having loaded a tankcontainer with MDI, the driver collided with a car when leaving the production area.
+It appeared that the container was not properly locked onto the chassis and fell onto the street on its side.
 The car driver was badly injured and product is leaking from the container towards the sewers.
 Emergency services arrive at the scene and take command.

 Emergency Response Exercise – Turkey 2002 – Bulk TDI

-TDI truck pulls in the terminal with TDI container for loading.
+This video shows a TDI truck pulling in the terminal with TDI container for loading.
 During the loading operation the truck driver removes his safety equipment and returns to his cab.
-For an unkown reason the truckdriver drives off while the loading is still in progress.The truck ruptures the hose and product flows into the container and the ground beneath.
+For an unknown reason the truck driver drives off while the loading is still in progress.The truck ruptures the hose and product flows into the container and the ground beneath.
 The operator immediately engages the emergency stop button and sounds the alarm.
 The driver, apparently overcome by TDI vapor, is in distress and is brought to a safe location, upwind, by the operator where they wait for help.
 Spill area is secured.
 Driver is brought to hospital by ambulance.
 Remember to give product specific info to the emergency crew of the ambulance.
 Spill is contained and covered with foam to prevent vaporization.
 Absorbent material is used to dike the spill and prevent the spill from reaching the sewer.
-The edges of the spill are wettened with decontamination fluid.
+The edges of the spill are wetted with decontamination fluid.
 The container is decontaminated and cleaned and the ruptured hose is removed.
-Waste and contaminated equipment are collected into hazardous wase bins.
+Waste and contaminated equipment are collected into hazardous waste bins.